ATEHUN (ATEHUN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ATEHUN Historical Price

-According to the latest data gathered on ATEHUN live price page, the current price of ATEHUN is 0.749256USD.
-The circulating supply of ATEHUN(ATEHUN) is 907.81K ATEHUN , giving it a market capitalization of $680.18K.
+According to the latest data gathered on ATEHUN live price page, the current price of ATEHUN is 1.41USD.
+The circulating supply of ATEHUN(ATEHUN) is 907.81K ATEHUN , giving it a market capitalization of $1.28M.

 The ATEHUN Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ATEHUN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.